vuxpham/rest-api/README.md

-#INSTALLATION NEEDED
-npm install --save express
+# NOTES
-npm install --save-dev nodemon
+npm install
+# -------
+also change the MONGODB_URI in app.js to your URI